benjaminfunk47/Microsoft-Stock-Forecasting/README.md

 - AWS Sagemaker Studio Lab

 # Kaggle Datasets
 - The first step I took was to find a public dataset to use for training.
-I found a [Microsoft Stock Kaggle Dataset](https://www.kaggle.com/datasets/vijayvvenkitesh/microsoft-stock-time-series-analysis) which has stock price data for April 2015-April 2021.
+I found a [Microsoft Stock Kaggle Dataset](https://www.kaggle.com/datasets/vijayvvenkitesh/microsoft-stock-time-series-analysis) which has stock price data for April 2015 - April 2021.
 As the stock market is closed on weekends, Saturdays and Sundays are not included in the dates.
 With these days excluded, there are only 1,511 rows in the dataset.

 ![Kaggle Preview](images/kaggle.JPG)
 ![Kaggle Preview](images/kaggle2.JPG)